-In 2010, VDCI was approved by the California Bureau for Private Postsecondary Education to provide technology certificates and training bundles in CAD, BIM and other Virtual Design & Construction (VDC) technologies.
+In 2010, VDCI was approved by the California Bureau for Private Postsecondary Education to provide technology certificates and training bundles in CAD, BIM and other VDC technologies.
 This approval has allowed VDCI to become an active in training people throughout the United States who are participating with the U.S. Government Workforce Investment Act Program.

 In 2011, VDCI was one of the first Autodesk Authorized Training Centers approved to provide online training programs.
 The rigorous standards required by Autodesk for online training programs ensures that the VDCI online training program maintain the highest standards for quality in online technology software training.
-In 2012, our CEO, Al Whitley, was asked to sit on the Autodesk Training Center Leadership Council, representing the North American Southwest on the Council.
-Through Mr. Whitley's active participation in the Leadership Council, VDCI is at the forefront of helping to direct Autodesk Training at the international level.
+In 2012, our Founder, Al Whitley, was asked to sit on the Autodesk Training Center Leadership Council, representing the North American Southwest on the Council.
+Throughout Mr. Whitley's active participation in the Leadership Council, VDCI remained at the forefront of helping to direct Autodesk Training at the international level.

-As VDCI continues to develop and improve the quality of our curriculum, we will continue to be actively involved with Autodesk, the State of California Department of Education and the American Institute of Architects to ensure that our students are best prepared to effectively use CAD, BIM and VDC technologies in their professional practices.
+As VDCI continues to develop and improve the quality of our curriculum, we will continue to be actively involved with Autodesk and the State of California Department of Education to ensure that our students are best prepared to effectively use CAD, BIM and VDC technologies in their professional practices.